marabelotti/7PointsPP3/README.md

 This repository contains the auxiliary code to the paper *Discrete Geometry of Cox Rings of blow-ups of* $\mathbb{P}^3$ by Mara Belotti and Marta Panizzut.

 ### About the paper
 The Arxiv identifier is 2208.05258.
 We prove quadratic generation for the ideal of the Cox ring of the blow-up of $\mathbb{P}^3$ at 7 points, solving a conjecture of Lesieutre and Park.
 To do this we compute Khovanskii bases, implementing techniques which proved successful in the case of Del Pezzo surfaces.
-Such bases give us degenera- tions to toric varieties whose associated polytopes encode toric degenerations with respect to all projective embeddings.
+Such bases give us degenerations to toric varieties whose associated polytopes encode toric degenerations with respect to all projective embeddings.
 We study the edge-graphs of these polytopes and we introduce the Mukai edge graph.

 ### About the code